 Interns attend approximately seven hours of seminars per week although this time commitment varies at different times of the year.
 The seminar load is heaviest during the first two months of the internship when interns require more didactic learning to acquire the information necessary to be clinically effective as the year proceeds and clinical loads increase.
 The Neuropsychology Seminar meets for full-day workshops once a week in the summer, during which time interns are introduced to all the necessary assessment instruments.
 In the fall, this seminar continues for one and half hours per week to cover topics of interest in the field of pediatric neuropsychology.

 The Pediatric Psychology Seminar also meets for a longer period during the first two months of the internship to introduce interns rapidly to hospital consultation and topics critical to care on the pediatric psychology and consultation/liaison service.
-In the fall, this seminar moves to one hour per week, and it is completed at the end of February.
+In the fall, this seminar moves to one hour per week, and it is completed at the end of March.
 The seminars under the rubric of Topics and Treatment in Child Psychiatry and Psychology meet 2–3 times per week throughout the year and include blocks of seminars in the areas of clinical assessment, community issues including schools, diversity and cultural competence, essentials of psychopathology, the psychotherapies, forensic and ethical issues, and trauma assessment and treatment.
 Family Therapy Seminar meets for one hour per week during the fall with didactic presentations on the family therapy model to be used in the seminar.
 Following the didactic period, the seminar meets weekly for one and half hours for taped and live supervision sessions.

 Additional workshops are presented at the beginning of each training year to address the use of empirically supported treatments for specific presenting problems, most notably anxiety, depression and oppositional disorders.
 The workshops include training in semi-structured interview techniques and the use of manualized treatments.

-Video recording units, audio units and observation rooms are available in the department for use by interns and their supervisors.
+Video recording units, audio units, and observation rooms are available in the department for use by interns and their supervisors.
 All interns are expected to videotape at least some of their therapy sessions during the year and are observed live in the family therapy seminar.